by Tanya Eby (Editor)

 It seems the authors and editors of the Vintage Love Stories agree with me on all points.
 Honestly, the longer I listened the more excited I got, finding my personal checklist so thoroughly… well… checked.
 The narrators are fantastic.
 We have several narrators with accents and they were all an immense pleasure to listen to.
 The first story was a particular treat for me because it was a very sweet wlw coming of age story, narrated by Becca Balanger, written by Kathryn Burns.

 The stories all have differing lengths, but they are all to the point, honest and realistic.
 I also appreciated the foreword that stated how Blunder Woman Productions cares about the audiobook experience and even released the audiobook before the printed and e-book versions.
-I blog about audiobooks, things like this really do matter to me!
+As an audiobook blogger I care about audiobooks, so things like this really do matter to me!
 I like it when audiobooks aren’t just an afterthought.

 “Vintage” means the stories all take in place in different times and the one set in the 1980’s stood out for me because I’m over 30, so… walkman, anyone?
 This was also the sexiest story by the way 😀